AshlynPowell/PWS-472-Labs/Lab 6- Phylogenetics Tutorial using MEGA.md

 8. Once you have a single fasta file with 9-10 sequences open MEGA.
 <img width="870" alt="Screen Shot 2022-06-06 at 2 35 08 PM" src="https://user-images.githubusercontent.com/70609417/172244369-4f208655-f805-456c-a2a5-0e4169920fac.png">

-9. In MEGA, go to ‘File’, ‘Open a new session’, select the fasta file you just created from the browse tab, click ‘Align’.
+9. In MEGA, go to 'File', 'Open a new session', select the fasta file you just created from the browse tab, click 'Align'.

 10. A separate window should open with the names and sequences of each species in your fasta file.
-Select ‘Align’, then ‘Align by MUSCLE’, then ‘OK’, then ‘OK’.
+Select 'Alignment', then 'Align by MUSCLE', then 'OK', then 'OK'.

-11. Once your data is aligned, select ‘Data’, then export alignment and ‘Export as MEGA’.
+11. Once your data is aligned, select 'Data', then'Export Alignment', then 'MEGA Format'.
 Choose a location where you want the .MEG file to go.
 You will use this file to create your phylogenetic tree so be sure you know where it is saved.

 12. Go back to your original MEGA window and make trees.
 You will make two phylogenetic trees using different computational methods.
-First, select the circle labeled ‘PHYLOGENY’ and then ‘Construct/Test Maximum Likelihood Tree’.
+First, select the circle labeled 'PHYLOGENY' and then 'Construct/Test Maximum Likelihood Tree'.
 You will have to direct the program to the .meg file you saved from the alignment.
-Change the rates and patterns to Has Invariant Sites in the ‘Rates among Sites’ dropdown.
+Change the rates and patterns to Has Invariant Sites in the 'Rates among Sites' dropdown.
 Make sure the number of threads is 2.
-Click ‘OK’ and MEGA will generate your tree for you.
+Click 'OK' and MEGA will generate your tree for you.
 You can then export your tree under the file tab.
 <img width="582" alt="Screen Shot 2022-06-06 at 2 39 08 PM" src="https://user-images.githubusercontent.com/70609417/172244964-e9504ac4-c805-4f31-b5c7-570623bfb78c.png">

-13. Repeat this process by selecting the circle labeled ‘PHYLOGENY’ and then Construct/Test Maximum Parsimony Tree’ **This is different from the Maximum likelihood tree**.
+13. Repeat this process by selecting the circle labeled 'PHYLOGENY' and then Construct/Test Maximum Parsimony Tree' **This is different from the Maximum likelihood tree**.
 Specify the same parameters and export the tree when you are finished.

 14. Things to keep in mind for the write-up:
 - What organism did you decide to study (if you so something like this for your